 Please click here for more information regarding Private Loans.

 Your credit history is an important factor for most student loans.
 If you are borrowing a Federal Direct Graduate PLUS Loan, your credit will be checked before your loan is approved.
 Before applying for any loan, loan borrowers are required to examine your credit report.
 Negative items in your credit history can result in your being denied for your Federal Direct Graduate PLUS Loan.

 You can request your credit report from any of the following major credit reporting companies:

 Additionally, you can request a free copy of your credit report online at AnnualCreditReport.com once every 12 months from each credit reporting company.

 You can request LMU's Financial Aid Office run a preliminary credit check report prior to applying.
 This will help determine whether or not you'll be accepted for a loan.

 Your employer may help support your education if it has a tuition assistance or educational reimbursement program.
 Levels of financial support and eligibility requirements for such programs vary among employers.
 Typically, your employer’s Human Resources Department can provide detailed information regarding any educational assistance programs your organization provides.

-Scholarships are an attractive option to help fund your education.
-Scholarships, unlike student loans, are awards and do not need to be repaid.
-Scholarships are offered by many organizations, including federal and state governments, foundations, individuals, companies, religious groups and professional associations.
-The EMBA Program has a limited number of scholarships that are awarded on the basis of need and/or merit.
-All incoming students are considered for a program-based scholarship as part of their application/admissions process; no special scholarship application is required.
-LMU encourages students to seek scholarships from any source.
+The EMBA program has a number of scholarships that are awarded on the basis of need and/or merit.
+All incoming students are eligible for a program-based scholarship as part of their application/admissions process; no special scholarship application is required.

 Bill Lindsey Scholarship